I was asked the other day why I homeschool. Sigh. How not to answer in essay format.

 Was it the first chapter or the second where I began to identify?

-Does public education inspire a desire for learning?
-Or do my children generally spend most of their time wrestling with their identity, responding to labels and uncertain interactions with peers when they’re at school?
-And was this my experience?
+1. Does public education inspire a desire for learning?
+Or will my children spend most of their time wrestling with their identity, responding to labels, and uncertain peer interactions when they are at school?
+Was this my experience?
 Was I distracted from learning with all that noise and energy around me?

-Hmm, I had to admit that some of the arguments presented seemed aligned with my experience.
+Hmm, I had to admit that some of the arguments seemed to align with my own educational experience.

 One week of reading this book, and I had a new vision for my family life.